Kansas Military and Veterans Benefits

 Learn more about Kansas Military Retired Pay Income Taxes

-Kansas Military Pay Income Taxes: Military pay received by resident Service members is taxed by Kansas.
+Kansas Military Pay Income Taxes: Military pay received by resident service members that is federally taxed is also taxable by Kansas.

 Learn more about Kansas Military Pay Income Taxes